 Are you covering math, science, spelling, etc.?

-Print out the things that are helpful for your learning on the topic.
+Make a list, bookmark pages or print out the things that are helpful for your learning on the topic.

-4. Loosely plan and schedule your studies.
+4. Loosely plan and schedule your unit studies.

 Be sure to allow yourself that flexibility or you may miss out on some fantastic learning opportunities!